pqvst/cafeandcowork/data/tokyo/fabcafe.md

   - menu2.jpg
 ---

 A really cool place in Shibuya.
 It started out as a maker space (with 3D printers, laser cutters, and more), and then they added a café as well.
-Food & Drinks: I haven’t tried the food, but they have some nice drinks.
-Their ginger ale is awesome (real ginger!)
-Power Outlets: Plenty of power outlets.
+I haven’t tried the food, but they have some nice drinks.
+Their ginger ale is awesome (real ginger!).
+Plenty of power outlets.
 If you ask for it they’ll help you out with an extension cord, if needed.
-WiFi: Good WiFi, never had any issues.
+Good WiFi, never had any issues.